QuePast/MutexDuplicator/README.md

-# MutexKiller
+# MutexDuplicator

 ## Overview
-MutexKiller is a C# program designed for advanced users who need to manage and duplicate Mutex handles in a Windows environment.
+MutexDuplicator is a C# program designed for advanced users who need to manage and duplicate Mutex handles in a Windows environment.
 This utility facilitates Mutex handle management across different processes, providing insights and control over Mutex handles.

 ## Features
 - Identify running processes related to specific applications (e.g., League of Legends) that use Mutex handles.